SirReinz/ENGGSCAI/README.md

 # ENGGSCAI
 AI model for Skin Cancer

+# NOTE
+Keras files were too big for github, please user/train a pre-existing model and insert the model in to use the application.
+Naming it accordingly

 # Skin Cancer Detection App

 React TypeScript application with Flask backend for AI-powered skin lesion analysis using CNN models.